 Social Determinants of Health (SDOH) - Conditions in which people are born, grow, live, work, and age that shape health.
 Socio-economic status, discrimination, education, neighborhood and physical environment, employment, housing, food security and access to healthy food choices, access to transportation, social support networks and connection to culture, as well as access to healthcare are all determinants of health.
-Hawaii state law recognizes that all state agency planning should prioritize addressing these determinants to improve health and well-being for all, including Native Hawaiians.
+Hawaii state law recognizes that all state agency planning should prioritize addressing these determinants to improve health and wellbeing for all, including Native Hawaiians.

-Special Health Care Needs (SHCN) - SHCN services are provided to Members who have a chronic physical, behavioral, developmental, or emotional condition that requires health-related services of a type or amount that is beyond what is required for someone of their general age.
+Special Health Care Needs (SHCN) - A Member that has chronic physical, behavioral, developmental, or emotional conditions that require health-related services of a type or amount that is beyond what is required of someone of their general age.